-Increase frequency of cleaning, sanitizing and disinfecting of all Early Care and Education Child Care Programs
+Increasing frequency of cleaning, sanitizing and disinfecting of all Early Care and Education Child Care Programs

-Use alcohol-based hand sanitizer with a concentration of at least 60% alcohol
+Using an alcohol-based hand sanitizer with a concentration of at least 60% alcohol

-Wash hands often with soap and water for at least 20 seconds
+Washing our hands often with soap and water for at least 20 seconds

-Cover your mouth/nose with a tissue or sleeve when coughing or sneezing
+Covering our mouth/nose with a tissue or sleeve when coughing or sneezing

-Clean frequently touched surfaces and objects (like doorknobs and light switches)
+Cleaning frequently touched surfaces and objects (like doorknobs and light switches)

 All adults are required to wear a facial covering (mask and/or cloth) before entering the facility

 Staff who are facilitating daily health screenings will be provided with the appropriate PPE